davidfox87/eks-terraform-tfjob-katib-argo/README.md

-# Training Tensorflow/Keras Deep Learning Models using TFJob on Kubernetes clusters
+# Tuning and Training Tensorflow/Keras Deep Learning Models using TFJob and Katib on Kubernetes clusters
-This repo shows how to train a model on CPU instances in a Kubernetes cluster by using Kubeflow/TFJob training operator and a Deep Learning Container.
+This repo shows how to train a model on CPU instances in a Kubernetes cluster by using Kubeflow/TFJob training operator and Kubeflow/Katib and a Deep Learning Container.

 TFJob is the Kubeflow implementation of Kubernetes custom resource that is used to run (distributed) TensorFlow training jobs on Kubernetes.

+Katib is a Kubernetes-native project for automated machine learning (AutoML).
+Katib supports Hyperparameter Tuning, Early Stopping and Neural Architecture Search.

-This tutorial guides you through training a classification model on MNIST with Keras in a single node CPU instance running a container from Deep Learning Containers managed by Kubeflow.
+This tutorial guides you through tuning and training a classification model on the MNIST dataset with Keras in a single node CPU instance running containerized training modules (Keras framework).

 1. Create Kind cluster with Kubernetes v1.25.2